Izchomatik/RevitPluginKit/RevitPluginKit/articles/quickStartGuide.md

 # Quick start guide

+## Create new custom plugin

+Prepare your custom plug-in for the Revit program **[using these instructions](https://izchomatik.github.io/RevitPluginKit/articles/newPluginBasics.html)**.

 ## Add Revit plug-in ribbon tab

 * Find the starter class where the base interface `IExternalApplication` for your plugin is defined.